The teacher, oh, well I remember;

 I was in your afternoon Digital 1 class, your afternoon 5th term microprocessors class, and I think your 4th term microprocessors class, but I couldn’t swear to that I am not positive.
 I came back for EET and acquired some credit hours but was unable to finish.
 I had no idea that you were heavily involved with Radios.
 So am I.

-Anyway I ran across this site while doing a search for "fort worth ham".
+At DeVry I did really well in analog communications but was marginal at best in the other classes (including yours nothing personal).
+I always thought you were a very good teacher and a nice (maybe a little strange sometimes) guy.
+I must say not as strange as Mr. Anyway I ran across this site while doing a search for "fort worth ham".
 And one more thing, I like Surfing Bird.
 But I was told (it was a little before my time) that a major Fort Worth radio station deemed it the worst song ever recorded and had a record burning at Forest Park.
 Funny thing is they gave quite a bit of sales to them (Sam and the Sham I think but I’m not sure about that) by purchasing so many copies of it to burn.
 A band called "The Ramones" redid it in the early 80's.

 I just wanted you to know that I have a lot of respect for you and I learned a lot from you.